Term and Conditions

-5.2 If the Leap Card customer has taken a journey (paid for via Travel Credit) and then commences a second journey within 90 minutes of Touching-On (or such other time as the Authority may determine from time to time) upon exit from the first journey, the Leap Card customer ’s Travel Credit shall be charged a discounted rate for the second and subsequent journeys taken that day (provided such journeys are within 90 minutes of the previous journey).
+5.2 If the Leap Card customer has taken a journey (paid for via Travel Credit) and then commences a second journey within 90 minutes of Touching-On (or such other time as the Authority may determine from time to time) upon exit from the first journey, the Leap Card customer ’s Travel Credit shall be charged a discounted rate for the second journey taken that day (provided such journey is within 90 minutes of the previous journey).
 The Leap Card customer must continue to Touch-On and Touch-Off where appropriate for every journey.

 5.3 The Authority shall set the discount amount from time to time.

 5.4 Leap 90 Discount is not currently available outside of the Greater Dublin Area.
 It does not apply on Bus Éireann or Commercial Bus Operator services.

 6.1 When a Leap Card customer uses a Leap Card for travel with a participating Transport Operator they must do so in compliance with the Conditions of Carriage of that Transport Operator.

 6.2 The Leap Card customer must be prepared to surrender their Leap Card (and identification or proof of entitlement, if needed, for inspection by an authorised official as requested) on each journey as outlined in the Conditions of Carriage for each Transport Operator.